syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 All the CRUD operations in the gantt are done through DataManager.
 The DataManager has an option to bind all the CRUD related data in server-side.

-In the below section, we have explained how to get the edited data details on the server-side using the `UrlAdaptor`.
+In the below section, the explanation for how to get the edited data details on the server-side using the `UrlAdaptor` is given.

 ### URL Adaptor

-In Gantt, we can fetch data from SQL database using `ADO.NET` Entity Data Model and update the changes on CRUD action to the server by using `DataManager` support.
-To communicate with the remote data we are using `UrlAdaptor` of DataManager property to call the server method and get back resultant data in JSON format.
-We can know more about `UrlAdaptor` from [`here`](https://ej2.syncfusion.com/javascript/documentation/data/adaptors/?no-cache=1).
+In Gantt, the data can be fetched from SQL database using `ADO.NET` Entity Data Model and update the changes on CRUD action to the server by using `DataManager` support.
+To communicate with the remote data, use `UrlAdaptor` of DataManager property to call the server method and get back resultant data in JSON format.
+Know more about `UrlAdaptor` from [`here`](https://ej2.syncfusion.com/javascript/documentation/data/adaptors/?no-cache=1).

 > Please refer the [link](https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/models-data/creating-model-classes-with-the-entity-framework-cs) to create the `ADO.NET` Entity Data Model in Visual studio,

-We can define data source for Gantt as instance of DataManager using `url` property of DataManager.
-Please Check the below code snippet to assign data source to Gantt.
+The data source for Gantt can be defined as instance of DataManager using `url` property of DataManager.

 {% if page.publishingplatform == "aspnet-core" %}